squid-cache/squid-cache.github.io/CvsInstructions.rst

 }}}

 == Browsing the current CVS sources ==
-To view the CVS history online and browse the current sourecs use the [http://www.squid-cache.org/cgi-bin/cvsweb.cgi CVSWeb interface].
+To view the CVS history online and browse the current sourecs use the [[http://www.squid-cache.org/cgi-bin/cvsweb.cgi|CVSWeb interface]].

 == Access to developer branches ==
-Many works in progress are hosted in our public [http://devel.squid-cache.org/CVS.html developer CVS] respository.
+Many works in progress are hosted in our public [[http://devel.squid-cache.org/CVS.html|developer CVS]] respository.
 Information for developers and testers is on the developer site at http://devel.squid-cache.org/

 == Access to older Squid version ==
 To access older Squid releases use the same procedure as above to login and then checkout the specific version sources